7 Inspiring Politicians in Wheelchairs Who Made History

 • She trained as a Black Hawk helicopter pilot, one of the few combat roles open to women at the time.

-• On November 12, 2004, while flying a combat mission in Iraq, Duckworth’s helicopter was struck by a rocket-propelled grenade (RPG) launched by insurgents.
+• Injury in Combat: On November 12, 2004, while flying a combat mission in Iraq, Duckworth’s helicopter was struck by a rocket-propelled grenade (RPG) launched by insurgents.
+The explosion resulted in the loss of both of her legs and severe damage to her right arm.
+Despite her critical injuries, she remained conscious as the helicopter crash-landed.

 • Duckworth spent over a year in recovery at Walter Reed Army Medical Center, learning to walk again with prosthetic legs.